The method for reaching a dream is the same in most cases. Here are the four keys to achieving your dream.

 If you expose yourself to depressing chatter by constantly watching the news or hanging out with pessimistic people, you’re going to have a hard time staying optimistic.

 If you have friends or family who are critical of you or your dream, you need to remove them from your life.
-I don’t necessarily mean never see or talk to them again, but you should drastically cut the amount of time you spend with them.
+I don’t necessarily mean never seeing or talking to them again, but you should drastically cut the amount of time you spend with them.

 3. Align Your Thoughts